-Selena Gomez Stuns At Billboard Women In Music In Black Leather Pants & Sexy Strapless Top
+Selena Gomez Rocks Black Leather Pants & Sexy Strapless Top At Billboard Women In Music

-WOW!
-Selena Gomez KNOWS how to work a red carpet!
-She looked flawless at the Billboard Women in Music event in Hollywood on Nov.
-30 with a tight black pants and a sexy strapless bodice.
+Selena Gomez knows how to work a red carpet!
+She looked flawless at the ‘Billboard’ Women in Music event in tight black pants and a sexy strapless bodice.

 Selena is currently on the cover of Billboard, and opened up about her recent health struggles — lupus and a kidney transplant: “I just kept thinking about how much my body is my own.
 Ever since I was 7, my life always felt like I was giving it to someone else.
 I felt really alone even though I had a lot of great people around me.
 But the decisions I was making, were they ever for me?
 [After the surgery] I had this sense of gratitude for myself.
 I don’t think I’ve ever just stopped and been like, ‘I’m actually grateful for who I am.'”
 See more pics from the Billboard Women in Music event, here.